invenia/blog/_posts/JuliaLangFeatures.md

 2.0
 ```

-We can use this to create out unitful syntactic sugar.
-This is a simplified version of what goes on under the hood of Unitful.jl.
+The following is a simplified version of what goes on under the hood of Unitful.jl.
-We need to overload the multiplication with the constructor, to invoke that constructor.
+We need to overload the multiplication with the constructor in order to invoke that constructor.

 ```julia
 abstract type Unit<:Real end